Monday, December 23, 2024

 Lisovskaya also has problems with declarations.
 The 2019 Public Virtue Council (PVC) opinion states that the judge owns a 2008 Mitsubishi Outlander and a 2009 Toyota Camry.

-The judge explained that she purchased the Mitsubishi Outlander “with funds received from the sale of a car that was her rightful property.”
+The judge explained that she purchased the Mitsubishi Outlander “with funds received from the sale of a car that she rightfully owned.”
 But the OSD did not find evidence in the declarations.

 The judge’s husband had the right to use a Toyota Camry from 2010 to 2013, but Lisovskaya did not indicate this in any declarations.